sorakrisc/srget/README.md

 # srget

-This code was written on Linux
+This code was written on Linux.
+This program is a resumable concurrent file downloader.
+This program run through command-line and does not support https, and chunked transfer encoding.

+FEATURES:
+  1. Download file
+  2. Download files in background thread simultaneously
+  3. Able to resume the download when interruption occur
+  4. Set number of concurrent (default at 5)

 SUMMARY OF MY PROGRAM: